-14. CRITICAL ACCOUNTING ESTIMATES
+14. CRITICAL ACCOUNTING ESTIMATES AND SIGNIFICANT ACCOUNTING POLICIES

-For a detailed summary of the Company's significant accounting policies, the readers are directed to Note 2 and 3 of the Notes to the audited financial statements for the year ended November 30, 2018 that are available on SEDAR at www.sedar.com.
+For a detailed summary of the Company's critical accounting estimates and significant accounting policies, the readers are directed to Note 2 and 3 of the Notes to the financial statements for the period ended August 31, 2019 and for the year ended November 30, 2018 that are available on SEDAR at www.sedar.com.